AlexMason/feedle/README.md

 ## Why did you create Feedle?

-I wanted a drop in RSS solution that just worked, without complicated menus and navigation.
-While this may lead to a more limited or conservative features set, I believe it offers a more text-based rss feed experience.
+I wanted a drop in RSS solution that just worked, without complicated menus, setup and navigation.
+This design decision will lead to a more conservative feature set, it offers an intuitive text-based RSS feed experience that integrates nicely into obsidian.
 I look to strike an ideal balance between functionality and configurability, allowing you to tweak the core of the plugin.
-This will be priority work after the initial MVP is launch and bug are worked out.
+This will be priority work after the initial MVP is launched, and bugs are worked out.
 It will definitely be in place before v1.

 ## Features